top of page

 Practice these actions regularly to find a strategy that works that suits YOUR needs and preferences.
 Experiment, chop and change to see which coping strategy works best for you.

-• Try a quick 5 minutes session of stretching or meditation before you get out of bed in the morning to eliminate any tension (just YouTube any of the free short yoga programs available).
-Don't let your phone distract you or be the first thing you do when you wake up.
+Try a quick 5 minutes session of stretching or meditation before you leave your bedroom in the morning to eliminate any tension (just YouTube any of the free short yoga programs available).

-• Set a specific time and place to practice your preferred coping strategy by scheduling it in your calendar or setting an alarm on your phone.
+Set a specific time and place to practice your preferred coping strategy by scheduling it in your calendar or setting an alarm on your phone.
 Try to identify when you feel most anxious, (is it first thing in the morning, or last thing at night?) and practice your coping strategy then.

-• Be consistent and patient.
+Be consistent and patient.
 You may not see immediate results, but with time and repetition, you will notice the benefits.

 Seek feedback and support from others in a group, class, or online community who practice coping strategies too.
 Exchange ideas on what does or doesn’t work for you, and see what works best for them.

-The Importance of Self-Care
+The Importance of Self-Care at University

 Top Tips on How To Take Care Of Yourself at University

-• Get enough sleep: You need to sleep well to function well – at least 7-9 hours a night.
+Getting enough sleep: You need to sleep well to function well – at least 7-9 hours a night.
 Less than that, and you are not allowing your body to restore itself.
 More than 9 hours, and you will not be active enough to stimulate your brain during the daytime.
 If, on the other hand, you experience insomnia, and it is not due to too much caffeine or alcohol, then speak to a medical professional.
 Sleep helps you improve your memory, concentration, mood, and immune system.
 It can also help you prevent or cope with mental health problems such as anxiety and depression.

-• Eat well: You need to eat well to fuel well.
+Eating well: You need to eat well to fuel your body well.
 Your diet should be balanced with fruit, veggies, protein and dairy to help provide your body and brain with the nutrients they need to perform optimally.
 Not necessarily on a daily basis, but across the week to maintain a healthy diet.
 It can also help you regulate your mood, energy, and appetite.
 You should also drink plenty of water and limit your intake of caffeine, alcohol, and sugar.
 In addition, vitamins and supplements can help – read our blog on the subject, which includes a list of the right food to eat.

-• Exercise: You need to factor in to your day some sort of exercise to stay fit and healthy and help you improve your mood, energy, and self-esteem.
+Exercising: You need to factor in to your day some sort of exercise to stay fit and healthy and help you improve your mood, energy, and self-esteem.
 Physical activity – even walking round the local park - can help you cope with stress, anxiety and depression.
 You should aim for at least 2 hours of moderate-intensity exercise per week.

-• Socialize: You need to socialize to feel connected and supported.
+Socializing: You need to socialize to feel connected and supported.
 Socializing can help you build and maintain relationships with your friends, family, classmates, and others.
 It can also help you have fun, share your feelings, and get advice.
 It can also help you cope with loneliness and isolation.
 Make time to socialize with people whose company you enjoy, and who respect your boundaries.

 Incorporate self-care into your daily routine as part of your other commitments and try journaling your thoughts and recording a few positive things each day with our free Self-Esteem journal on the Free Resources tab of our website.
-You can also download our printable positive affirmation cards below to help get into a positive frame of mind.

-Being a student can be both challenging and rewarding and no two students experience their time on campus in the same way.
-But student life shouldn't be a stressful or miserable experience for you.
 Remember, you’re not alone, and you don’t have to suffer in silence.
 You can thrive emotionally and take care of your mental health on campus by the seeking support and resources provided, if you need them, and by using coping strategies, and practicing self-care.

 So what are you waiting for?
 Start today and see the difference for yourself. 😊